Using Quality Motor Oils

 Lots of companies that create synthetic blend and fully synthetic oils advertise gains in horsepower or fuel economy.
 Take these ads with a grain of salt -- while they may improve efficiency somewhat, the difference may not be all that noticeable to you as a driver.
 However, some new oils are formulated for older, "high-mileage" engines, and these could be beneficial to your car's engine if you have a vehicle with more than 100,000 miles (160,934 kilometers).

 At the end of the day, it's best to consult your owner's manual when you're choosing oil for your car's engine.
 Just remember to check for the API seals so you know you're getting quality oil.
 And while there's an endless debate over which brand of motor oil is supposedly the best, if you know how to spot a quality motor oil (and you change it at the recommended intervals), your car's engine will likely run for a long, long time.

-For more information about motor oil and other related topics, follow the links on the next page.
+For more information about motor oil and other related topics, follow the links below.

 Related HowStuffWorks Articles